The death of a loved one can be a sad time. Planning the funeral should not be difficult and challenging.

 Please do not choose a Psalm as a reading!

-We are providing a list of readings for you, please click here to view the Funeral Reading list.
+We are providing a list of readings for you, please click the button below to view the Funeral Reading list.

 Music